 Dear Friends and Supporters:

 Spring is upon us and Genesee RiverWatch’s 2023 work is well underway.
 We are improving water quality and wildlife habitat via streambank restoration and application of agricultural best management practices.
-We are creating opportunities to get on the river with our paddling program and projects to improve access to the river.
-Our annual Genesee River Basin Summit this May will bring together experts from around the region to develop plans to improve water quality.
-We couldn’t do any of this work without our superb volunteer Board of Directors and the help of our supporters.
+We are creating opportunities to get on the Genesee with our paddling program and river access improvement projects.
+Our annual Genesee River Basin Summit this May brought together experts from around the region to develop plans to improve water quality.
+We couldn’t do any of this work without our superb volunteer Board of Directors and the help of our technical and financial supporters.
 Many thanks for YOUR support.

 Mike Haugh, President of the Board

 Annual Genesee River Basin Summit